SalmanK-90/Assessment2_git_game/Readme.md

+# Acknowledgment
+The Python code for this Number Guessing Game was created from GitHub Copilot.
+Copilot helped in implementing core features such as difficulty levels, scoring system.

 # Number Guessing Game (Python)

 A simple console game where you try to guess a secret number.
 The game evolves across commits: